sushkov-r/papers-wiki/papers/ml/computer-vision/transformers-computer-vision.md

-# History of Transformers in Computer Vision
+# Application of Transformers in Computer Vision

 ## Origins: Attention and NLP (2017–2019)
 - **Transformer (Vaswani et al., 2017):** Introduced self-attention for sequence modeling (NLP).